Debug GitLab CI/CD Pipelines with Metasploit

 Many individuals frequently encounter difficulties when troubleshooting their pipelines.
 Often, the common approach to debugging these pipelines involves employing a trial and error methodology.
-However, there exists a superior solution that is both more sophisticated and efficient.
+However, a superior solution exists that is both more sophisticated and efficient.

-By injecting code in between the commands which one wishes to troubleshoot, and then having a full environment access along with the tools required to perform tests and analysis is the ideal scenario.
+By injecting code between the commands one wishes to troubleshoot, and then having full environment access along with the tools required to perform tests and analysis represents the ideal scenario.
 Considering the requirements:

-- Not always you can connect to the runner instance directly, so the runner has to connect to your server.
+- Direct connection to the runner instance is not always possible, so the runner must connect to your server.

-- Runners can be executed inside a cluster (Kubernetes, Docker Swarm, AWS ECS, etc…), the tool and connection method must accommodate for it.
+- Runners can be executed inside a cluster (Kubernetes, Docker Swarm, AWS ECS, etc.), so the tool and connection method must accommodate this.

-- The injected binary must have the minimum amount of dependencies possible, so no further setup is required.
+- The injected binary must have the minimum amount of dependencies possible, requiring no further setup.

-This is a concept which can be reused on other CI/CD tools, such as Github Actions, Travis and Jenkins.
+This concept can be reused with other CI/CD tools, such as GitHub Actions, Travis CI, and Jenkins.

 Meterpreter